thefrontside/effection/README.md

 ```

 ## Structured Concurrency and Effects

+> Note: For an general introduction to the concept of structured
+> concurrency, and why it is so important, see [this excellent primer
+> on the subject][1] by Nathaniel Smith.

 There's an entire hive of bugs that occur when asynchronous processes
 outlive their welcome.
 The concept of structured concurrency eliminates